End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network

 \subsection{Training Model Variations}

-We train our modified transformer architecture with two different input-output feature characteristics as shown in Table~\ref{tab:trainMod} \begin{itemize} \item MFCC Features: We generate 80 dimensional features for source and target speech frames using Librosa toolkit. \item Smoothed Spectral Features: We generate 24 dimensional features for source and target speech frames using world vocoder toolkit.
-Increasing the input feature dimension didn't show noticeable improvements in the model performance. \end{itemize}

-The variation $W1$ and $V1$ are conventional transformer systems trained to use as baseline results.
-The objective function used is root mean square loss.
-The loss per input-target pair can be formulated as follows:

-where $y_i$ and $t_i$ represents the output vector generated for frame $i$ and the corresponding ground truth vector. $k$ = number of frames which is empirically set to 3 for both the models and $n$ is the dimension of output vectors, 80 for W1 and 24 for V1, respectively.
-Models $W2$ and $V2$ are modified transformer architecture, with the addition of auxiliary decoder, and are trained for whisper-to-natural speech conversion.
-To warm up the encoder and auxiliary decoder parameters, we pre-train the auxiliary decoder with 30 hours of librispeech\footnote{Due to computational resource constraints, we've used a subset of the corpus}, selected randomly from the corpus.
-The auxiliary decoder is trained by keeping a cross-entropy objective function to correctly identify tri-phone unit per frame.
-This loss value per input-triphone pair can be formulated as Eq 4.
+We train our proposed architectures with different input-output feature characteristics as shown in Table~\ref{tab:trainMod}.
+The models $W1$ and $V1$ are our baseline transformer systems.
+We use root mean square loss as our objective function.
+The loss per input-target pair can be formulated as in Eq.\ref{eqone}, where, $y_i$ and $t_i$ represents the output vector generated for frame $i$ and the corresponding ground truth vector, number of frames($k$) is empirically set to 3 for both the models and $n$ is the dimension of output vectors, 80 for $W1$ and 24 for $V1$, respectively.
+Similarly, models $W2$ and $V2$ are trained, where auxiliary decoder is also used for whisper-to-natural speech conversion.
+We pretrain this network using randomly sampled 30h of speech from Librispeech\footnote{We've used a subset of the corpus due to computational resource constraints}, to initialize encoder and auxiliary decoder parameters.
+Thereby, the use of non-parallel data further enriches the hidden representations.
+The auxiliary decoder is trained using cross-entropy objective function for classifying tri-phone unit per frame.
+This loss value per input-triphone pair can be formulated as Eq.\ref{eqtwo}.

-Where $d_i$ is one hot vector of dimension $P$, representing the tri-phone unit of frame $i$, $p_i$ is the softmax vector generated by auxiliary decoder corresponding to the frame $i$.
-The total loss propagated through the network is described in Eq.
-5 for W2 and V2 models.
-In addition to these systems, we also train $W3$ and $V3$, which follow the same architecture as $W2$ and $V2$ respectively, for natural-to-whisper speech conversion.
+Where, $d_i$ is one hot vector of dimension $P$ representing the tri-phone unit of frame $i$, $p_i$ is the softmax vector generated by auxiliary decoder corresponding to the frame $i$.
+The total loss propagated through the network is described in Eq.\ref{eqthree} for $W2$ and $V2$ models.
+In addition to these systems, we also train $W3$ and $V3$, which follow the same architecture as $W2$ and $V2$ respectively, for natural-speech to whisper speech conversion.